gimler/guzzle-docs/en/tour/building_services.rst

     ├── phpunit.xml.dist
     ├── composer.json

-After running the phing build target to generate the project's skeleton, you will need to modify the *FooBarClient.php* file by updating the factory method, adding a constructor if needed, and adding any class properties.
+After running the phing build target to generate the project's skeleton, you will need to modify the *FooBarClient.php* file by updating the static factory method, adding a constructor if needed, and adding any class properties.

 +--------------------------------------+------------------------------------------------------------------------------------------------------------------+
 | src/FooBar/Command/                  | Place all of the commands for your web service in this folder.                                                   |